ditoTTT/password_generator_json/README.md

-You will have to ajdust file directory for your PC.
+You will have to ajdust file directory for your PC.  i was working in a file named day29  so if you crete the same and but main.py and logo in the same folder you should be good to go. but anyway try yourself!